XuguangLee/agentbay-cli/README.md

 **Note**: The current version of the CLI tool supports creating and activating CodeSpace type images only.

-- **Authentication**: Secure OAuth-based login with Google account integration
+- **Authentication**: Secure OAuth-based login with Aliyun account integration
 - **Dockerfile Template**: Download Dockerfile templates from the cloud
 - **Image Creation**: Build custom images from Dockerfiles with base image support
 - **Image Management**: Activate, deactivate, and monitor image instances